-Lakeside Golf Club in Spicewood Review & Rating
+Texas Outside's Review & Raging of Lakeside Golf Club in Spicewood

 Designed by Arnold Palmer, Lakecliff Golf Club opened as a private golf course in 2001.
-The course changed hands in 2016 and the new owners have done a remarkable job in improving the course conditions and giving the course the TLC and on-going maintenance that it needed.
-When we played in late September 2016 we were impressed with the conditions which were very good from the tee box to the cup.
-Lakecliff Golf Club was private until 2016 and is now semi-private.
+The course changed hands in 2019 and the new owners have done a remarkable job in improving the course conditions and helping the course recover from conditions which had deteriorated.
+When we played in March 2020 was very playable and we were impressed with the conditions which we thought were very good from the tee box to the cup, except for the bunkers and considering that the course was still transitioning from winter conditions.
+The new owners are homeowners in Lakecliff and seemed committed to making Lakecliff a premier Hill Country golf course.
+A new golf superentendent and head pro have also been hired.
+Lakecliff has also just moved from private to semi-private, opening the course for public play.

 Arnold Palmer did an excellent job in designing a layout that leveraged the natural terrain and created a scenic and fun course to play.
-In fact, from my perspective Lakeside Golf Club in Spicewood has a little bit of everything that makes me continue to play this expensive and frustrating game.
-Lakecliff Golf Club is:
+In fact, from my perspective, Lakeside Golf Club in Spicewood has a little bit of everything that makes me continue to play this expensive and frustrating game.
+Some of the reasons we love this course and rated Lakecliff a 9.2 include:

-Both nines are a pleasure to play and front nine is a par 35 with 3 par 3s, 2 par 5s, and 4 par 4s.
+Both nines are a pleasure to play (we liked the front a little more than the back thanks to the variety and uniqueness of some of the holes) and the back nine is a par 35 with 3 par 3s, 2 par 5s, and 4 par 4s.
 Some of the holes that we really liked included:

-The bent grass greens at Lakecliff Golf Club are excellent – soft and smooth and velvet like, fast (around 10 or so), hold the ball well, and run true.
+The bent grass greens at Lakecliff are excellent – soft and smooth and velvet-like, fast (around 10 or so), hold the ball well, and run true.
 Relatively speaking, they are flat to gently sloping with minor to no undulation.
 They are a wide variety of shapes and range in size from average to a tad small.
 All are guarded by some combination of bunkers, water, and mounds.

 The bunkers at Lakecliff Golf Club range from small steep and deep pot bunkers to some huge multi-fingered monsters.
 Most of the faces are manageable but you’re not going to roll out.
 The sand was thin and gritty and heavy which may have been due to recent rains.
 Work on the bunkers was started in 2016 and they are currently working to regrade and edge all of the bunkers on the course in the fall and winter of 2016.